jquense/yup/README.md

 ### array

 Define an array schema.
 Arrays can be typed or not, When specifying the element type, `cast` and `isValid` will apply to the elements as well.
 Options passed into `isValid` are passed also passed to child schemas.
+Supports all the same methods as [`mixed`](#mixed).

 ```javascript
 var schema = yup.array().of(number().min(2));